 The lawyers in Michigan Auto Law’s pre-suit division are the first point of contact for people who have been in car accidents and are seeking legal help.
-In directing clients through the early stages of their cases before lawsuits are filed, they answer countless questions about everything related to a Michigan car accident case, from the no-fault law to insurance benefits and attendant care.
-Here is one of the most popular questions posed by auto accident victims:
+In directing clients through the early stages of their cases before lawsuits are filed, they answer countless questions about everything related to a Michigan car accident case – from the No-Fault law to insurance benefits and attendant care.
+Below is one of the most popular questions posed by auto accident victims.

 Q. How much money can I get for my car damage from the accident?

 A: Whether you receive compensation for your vehicle that was destroyed in a car accident or truck accident is based on what is specified in your individual insurance policy regarding coverage for collision and property damage.

 However, according to Michigan law, you are entitled to up to $1,000 for mini tort coverage for any vehicle damage that is not otherwise coverage by insurance.